-I handed each of my children a lump of gingerbread cookie dough and gave them carte blanche on cutting out and decorating.
+I handed each of my children a lump of cookie dough and gave them carte blanche on cutting out and decorating.
 “But this,” I said, raising my own ball of dough like Scarlet O’Hara holing up a fistful of Tara, “this is mine.”

-The family loved the kids’ cookies; the psychedelic colors, the cross-eyed gingerbread man, the elephant who was so desperately trying to fit in.
-They thought my six unscathed bells and stars were lovely, too, but clearly the kids’ cookies stole the show.
+The kids’ cookies were a hit; the psychedelic colors, the cross-eyed gingerbread man, the foreign elephant so desperately trying to fit in.
+My six unscathed, perfectly decorated bells and stars were lovely too, people said, but the kids’ cookies stole the show.
+As it should be.

 ‘Tis the season for us moms to lighten up.
 Starting with me.